Leopold-V/js-maydev/README.md

 08/06 Todo :

-- [x] bug re render on questionpage when we click like or reading
+- [x] bug re-render in question page when we click like or reading
 - [x] reading list page => [x] change the reading list in question instead of user
     - [x] save question
     - [x] remove question
     - [x] button prevent redirection on question
 - [x] page question
-    - [x] mise en forme
+    - [x] layout
     - [x] markdown to html parsing
     - [x] possibility to edit your question after creation
     - [x] button like => [x] button to modify in the page (items are okay)